Lester-Dowling/Extract-Excel-XML-Data/README.md

 ### A file of calc expressions

-The arithmetic expressions can be put into a separate text file if there is too much.
+The arithmetic expressions can be put into a separate text file if there is too much and they're unwieldy.
 The previous example can be separated out into a text file, for instance named *some-financial-ratios.txt*:

 ```Text
     NetProfitMargin = [Profit and Loss][Nett Profit][06/17] / [Profit and Loss][Total Revenue][06/17]